-Prerequisite: ENGL 123.
-Pre or Corequisite: ENGL 223.
 What do the novels of Kurt Vonnegut, the short stories of Ursula Le Guin, the poetry of John Ashbery, the film Memento, the art of Andy Warhol and the buildings of Michael Graves have in common?
 All have been called "postmodern."
 Using meta-narrative, pop culture, humor, parody, temporal dislocation and pastiche, postmodern artists depict a pluralistic society.
-This course will explore how American postmodern works continue the experimentation of modernism but also question its assumptions.
-In papers and presentations, students will have an opportunity to explore these postmodern trends throughout our culture, in literature, film, art and other media.
+This course explores how American postmodern works continue the experimentation of modernism but also question its assumptions.
+In papers and presentations, students have an opportunity to explore these postmodern trends throughout their culture, in literature, film, art and other media.

 ENGL 345.
-African-American Literature and Culture (3-3-0)
+African American Literature and Culture (3-3-0)

-Prerequisite: ENGL 123.
-Pre or Corequisite: ENGL 223.
-This course is designed to introduce students to key issues, themes, and methods in African-American Studies as well as encourage further study of the discipline.
-Students will read texts in a range of genres spanning three centuries, attain a foundation in African-American tradition, and gain some sense of how African-American writers addressed issues of race, gender, nation, slavery and citizenship.
-Students will use the readings as entry points into a discussion of the historical period and cultural moment, which informed their creation.
+Prerequisite: ENGL 123 with a C- or higher.
+Pre or Corequisite: ENGL 223 - with a C- or higher.

+This course introduces students to key issues, themes, and methods in African American Studies and encourages further study of the discipline.
+Students read texts in a range of genres spanning three centuries, attain a foundation in African American tradition, and gain some sense of how African American writers addressed issues of race, gender, nation, slavery and citizenship.
+Students also use the readings as entry points into a discussion of the historical period and cultural moment, which informed their creation.